 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.This may be a surprise to some: it was to me.
+And I may revise the content as necessary.This may be a surprise to some: it was to me.
 I learned today for the first time that it's possible to find out (in code) for a given CFML app what client storage repository it's using:

 Thanks go to Paul Kenney, as I found it in a page of his while I was doing a google search for some related info.

 I'm sure some may be wondering what the excitement is.
 Can't you easily tell what client storage repository a given app is using by looking at the ClientStorage attribute (of CFApplication when using application.cfm), or as a property in application.cfc?
 Sure.

 But sometimes you may be left wondering how to view that value programmatically.
 Maybe you can't open those files (ok, that's a stretch), or maybe they include or invoke other application files, and trying to track those down is a hassle.

 Also, one might not set the value in ClientStorage, in which case CF takes the default from the CF Admin, but a developer may not have access to the CF Admin, so can't know which repository they're really using.

 How I found it, why I was looking

 This came up when someone raised a problem on the Adobe Forums, where they said that several apps using a given clientstorage DSN worked, while one using it failed (all on the same server).
 I thought that odd, and wondered if the others may not really be using the DSN he thinks they are.

 So I set off to find an answer.
 I hoped it might be in the servicefactory clientscopeservice, but it was not, in any of its available methods.
 While looking for possible examples of folks using that in ways I had not thought to, I found Paul's page above.
 What's nice about it is that it DOES NOT rely on the ServiceFactory, which of course is undocumented and unsupported (and can be disabled).